Table of Contents The Goals of SAM and SaaS Management are...

-The explosion of Software-as-a-Service (SaaS) in recent years dramatically changed how organizations acquire software, with large enterprises adopting an average of 10 new SaaS applications each month.
+The explosion of Software-as-a-Service (SaaS) in recent years dramatically changed how organizations acquire software, with large enterprises adopting an average of eight new SaaS applications each month.

 By design, the cloud-based nature and low cost of SaaS applications make it easier for teams and individual employees to obtain new tools to boost productivity, enhance collaboration, and optimize training—often expensed through accounts payable or a company credit card.

 But unregulated employee spending on SaaS also comes with a downside, most notably as a source of shadow IT.
 While the name sounds ominous, the shadow IT definition is fairly straightforward.
 It simply refers to acquiring software and services outside the ownership or control of centralized IT organizations.